What trends are there in the literature? Literary directions (theoretical material)

 1. Reflection of the idea of harmony, strict orderliness of the world, faith in the human mind.

-3. Opposes the abstractness and rationality of the works of classicism.
+3. Opposes the abstraction and rationality of the works of classicism.
 It reflects the desire to depict human psychology.

-4. The protagonist is lonely and misunderstood by others, opposes society.
+4. The main character is lonely and not understood by others, he opposes society.

-5. The actions and deeds of the heroes are determined in terms of feelings, the exaggerated sensitivity of the heroes.
+5. The actions and actions of the heroes are determined from the point of view of feelings, the sensitivity of the heroes is exaggerated.

-6. The plot and composition obey the accepted rules (the rule of three unities: places of time, actions).
+6. The plot and composition obey accepted rules (the rule of three unities: place of time, action).

-7. Depiction of typical heroes in typical circumstances.
+7. Portrayal of typical characters in typical circumstances.

 8. Main genres - comedy, ode.